bndes/trubudget-bndes/Readme.md

-Do you want to know how to instale or execute these scripts?
+Do you want to know how to install or execute these scripts?
 See Instalation-Execution-Guide.md

 ## Generated Files